jonbhanson/flutter_native_splash/README.md

   #web: false

   # Platform specific images can be specified with the following parameters, which will override
-  # the respective image parameter.
+  # the respective parameter.
 You may specify all, selected, or none of these parameters:
   #color_android: "#42a5f5"
   #color_dark_android: "#042a49"
   #color_ios: "#42a5f5"